Date: Sunday 11 June, 2017

 Where: Gold Coast Sports Super Centre, Morala Avenue, Runaway Bay, Gold Coast

 Marathon and 50 kms: Entrants in these two events will start at the same time.
 Those in the marathon event only will run 6 complete laps then a further 4.7 kms (approx 3/4ths of a lap).
-There will be a timing mat at this point to register marathon times for all competitors (other than for those in the 25 kms event).
-There will be a recovery area and a shuttle service will be available to transport finishers back to the stadium.
+The finish is in Oxley Drive near the Youth Skate Park.
+From there is just a 4-500 metre walk back to the stadium.
+There will be an aid station and recovery area at this point.
 Entrants in the marathon and 50 kms (combined) will complete the remainder of the 7th lap and then go on to complete lap 8 for a total of 50 kms.
 The winner of the marathon will be the first person to reach this point regardless of whether they entered the marathon solely or the marathon and 50 kms (combined).
 In other words, the one person could win both the marathon and the 50 kms events.

 10 kms: The entrants in the 10 kms will jog 2.5 kms to the 10 kms starting point.
 From the 10 kms start, they will complete the lap which is 3.75 kms then run a further lap of 6.25 kms for a total of 10 kms.